Go to Homepage

 Asian low cost airlines, NokScoot from Thailand

-Thailand: NokScoot crew flash their smiles in a signature yellow haze
+Thailand: NokScoot crew flash their smiles — the airline closed June 2020

 Orient Thai Airlines (www.flyorientthai.com) took off in 1990, with CEO Udom Tantiprasongchai setting up Cambodia International Airlines (CIA).
 Were these the people who misled Bush into invading Iraq?
 Despite the racy acronym, the cocktail of Khmer Rouge and the Vietnamese military proved unattractive for business travel and the airline, sensibly, pulled out to focus its efforts on the lucrative Bangkok-Hong Kong route and Asian air charters.